Divide-By-0/blog/content/posts/travel.md

       - **Formal Dinner at Trinity/Cambridge**: If you're lucky enough to have a friend at a university, chances are they have dress-up formals where they serve you an incredible 5 course meal for $13 in a Harry Potter-style dinner hall.
 An old man even rings a gong and mumbles 20 seconds of unintelligible Latin!
       - **Camden Market**: I love Smorgasburg markets like these -- I ate here every day for like a week and never got sick of it.
     - Experiences
+      - **[Crystal Maze Experience](https://the-crystal-maze.com/)**: The UK version of Level99, my favorite place in the USA -- mini rooms where you collect crystals for challenges.
+Locations in London and Manchester.
       - **Secret Cinema**: Haven't tried yet.
 Immersive theatre where you become an actor as well!
 They seem to do them only sporadically as announced to their mailing list.
       - **Immersive Gatsby**: I haven't been, but it looks interesting.
 A real life great gatsby party, where you dress like it's prohibition and actors act the play amongst you.
       - **St. Pauls Whispering Gallery**: Haven't been yet.
 Paul's cathedral is a dome where two people stand at the two foci of the oval room and can hear each other whisper.